Skip to main content

 The end of the Second World War sparked renewed activity at Boston College.
 Hundreds of GI-Bill-funded students helped boost total enrollment from 236 students to more than 6,000 by September 1946.
 Administrators established the undergraduate and coeducational schools of nursing (1947) and education (1952).
 It was 1970 that women could enroll in the arts and sciences program, with the business school following suit the next year.
 Construction on the Chestnut Hill campus also resumed after the war, with buildings added for business, arts and sciences, law, and education between 1948 and 1955.
 The addition of the first dormitories (1951) on an estate donated by the local cardinal began the transformation towards a predominately residential institution.
 An adjacent reservoir, then no longer in use, was secured and slowly filled-in to provide land needed for a new football facility (1957) and other sporting complexes as well as several dormitories, a theater, and community space.
 A new library was opened in 1984.

 The college’s board of trustees was reconstituted in December 1972, replacing the five-member, all-Jesuit board with one of thirty-five members: thirteen Jesuits and twenty-two laymen and women.
 Boston College was also separately incorporated from the local Jesuit community.
-Two years later, the university merged with the Newton College of the Sacred Heart, a nearby, all-girls boarding school, and acquired its forty-acre property, facilities, and debts.
+Two years later, the university merged with the Newton College of the Sacred Heart, a Catholic women's college, and acquired its forty-acre property, facilities, and debts.
 In 2004, Boston College began the process to acquire a sixty-five-acre property in Brighton, once home to the Archdiocese of Boston, to use for a theology school (2008), a museum (2016), administrative offices, and an athletic complex.
-Subsequent acquisitions have included a Hammond Pond Parkway site (2016) and the Pine Manor College campus (2020), the latter the future home of educational opportunities for underrepresented and first-generation students.
+In 2020, Boston College merged with Pine Manor College, incorporating its programs as Messina College, which focuses on educational opportunities for underrepresented and first-generation students.

 In 2013, Boston College marked its sesquicentennial with 14,400 students enrolled in eight academic divisions, 3,600 full-time faculty and staff, some 147 buildings across 338 acres, an operating budget of $900 million, and an endowment of more than $2 billion.